-Emma was in Ghana on her nursing elective when she was suddenly inspired to step things up and tackle a degree in medicine.
+Emma was in Ghana on her nursing placement when she was suddenly inspired to step things up and tackle a degree in medicine.
 We spoke to Emma to find out how it all happened and where she is now.
 Read the interview below.

 So, let’s start from the beginning.
 What inspired you to travel overseas with us the first time?

-A lady called Faye from Work the World came to my university to speak to us about our options.
+A lady from Work the World came to my university to speak to us about our options.
 Me and a group of my friends were really interested in what she had to say.
 It sounded like an amazing opportunity, so we just went for it.
 We were all keen on the idea of travelling to Africa, and eventually we decided on Ghana.

 What was it about Ghana that interested you in particular?

 I think it was the fact that at that time we didn’t want to go somewhere that was a big city.
 Takoradi was away from Accra (the capital), it was near the beach, the hospital was a slightly smaller hospital.
 It just ticked our boxes.

 CAN you remember what your first impressions of Ghana were like when you arrived?

 I wasn’t sure what to expect, but it was amazing.
 I remember thinking how beautiful it was.
 It was clear straight away that were loads of places we could hang out after placement.
 The Work the World house was fairly close to the beach and that was a highlight too.